 It’s no longer enough to rely on simply capturing demand at the bottom of the funnel—you need to be present at all stages and enrich their experience.

-First, An Overview of Healthcare Marketing Funnel Stages
+Overview of the Healthcare Marketing Funnel Stages

 At a high level, the healthcare marketing funnel stages breakdown as follows: